Home

 1. Portfolio and Homework Assignment

 • Documentation of previous work: only work samples relevant to the chosen major should be submitted, i.e. samples that demonstrate your engagement with design and/or technology in terms of your previous learning biography.
-Please ensure that samples are arranged in chronological order.
 Also note that we will be assessing not only the contents of your portfolio but also the manner of presentation.

 • Format: Sheets must be at least DIN A5, no larger than DIN A2 (42 x 60 cm), and no thicker than 10 cm.